Strange Days (The Doors album)

-Strange Days is the second studio album by the American rock band the Doors, released on September 25, 1967, by Elektra Records.
-After the successful release of The Doors, the band started working on new and old material as well in early 1967 for their second record.
-Upon release, Strange Days reached number three on the US Billboard 200, and eventually earned RIAA platinum certification.
-It contains the two Top 30 hit singles, "People Are Strange" and "Love Me Two Times".
+Strange Days is the second studio album by the American rock band the Doors, released on September 25, 1967 by Elektra Records, arriving eight months after their self-titled debut album.
+After the latter's successful release, the band started experimenting with both new and old material in early 1967 for their second record.
+Upon release, Strange Days reached number three on the US Billboard 200, and eventually earned a platinum certification from the Recording Industry Association of America (RIAA).
+It contains two Top 30 hit singles, "People Are Strange" and "Love Me Two Times".

-Despite the album's failure to match the success of its predecessor, according to author David V. Moskowitz it was "arguably the one the band itself most appreciated musically and creatively".
+Despite the album's failure to match the success of its predecessor, it was "arguably the one the band itself most appreciated musically and creatively", according to author David V. Moskowitz.
+Music journalist Stephen Davis considers Strange Days the best Doors album and "one of the great artifacts of the rock movement."

 Recording and concept

-Strange Days was recorded during tour breaks between May and August 1967 at Sunset Sound Recorders in Hollywood (the same studio as their first LP).
+Strange Days was recorded during tour breaks between February and August 1967 at Sunset Sound Recorders in Hollywood (the same studio as their first LP).
 In contrast to the 1966 sessions, producer Paul A. Rothchild and engineer Bruce Botnick employed a then cutting-edge 8-track recording machine.
 The protracted sessions allowed the band to experiment in the studio and further augment their sound with unusual instrumentation and sonic manipulation.
-According to Botnick, this approach was inspired by the band obtaining an advance copy of the Beatles' Sgt.
-Pepper's Lonely Hearts Club Band and "absolutely flipping out" at what they heard.
-Botnick said that, following the Beatles' example, the Doors were determined to pursue "new techniques of recording.
+Botnick said that the Doors were determined to pursue "new techniques of recording.
 No holds barred."

 Unlike The Doors, Strange Days incorporates various instruments, ranging from marimba to Moog synthesizer, which has been described as one of the first uses of the synth in rock music history.
 The contribution of the synthesizer was programmed with the help of Paul Beaver and played by lead singer Jim Morrison.
 Session musician Doug Lubahn occasionally played bass during the recording of the album.

 The band explored musique concrète techniques during the album's recording sessions.

 While recording "Unhappy Girl" for example, keyboardist Ray Manzarek played his keyboard introduction backwards, and the corresponding overdubs were later made.
 On the track "Horse Latitudes", Botnick took the white noise of a tape recorder and varied the speed by hand-winding it (resulting in a sound akin to wind) as the four band members played a variety of instruments in unusual ways.
 Further varispeed was then employed to create different timbres and effects.

+Also recorded during the album sessions are the songs "Summer's Almost Gone" and "We Could Be So Good Together", both of which were ultimately left off the album but included on the subsequent album, Waiting for the Sun in 1968.